 “When I was little, my parents had no possibility of sending me to school… I thank God who sends us this Alpha Program to bring us out of the darkness and let us see the light… On this great day, I know how to write my name.” – Luverlande Joseph

-“If I had enough time I would explain what the little crosses (writing an X) have made us suffer …I say ‘No,’ I will not make the small cross (X) again ….
-I send it to the bottom of the abyss … Thank God and thank you Rayjon Share Care Haiti.” – Fleuridor Ofilia
+“If I had enough time I would explain what the little crosses (writing an X) have made us suffer …I say ‘No,’ I will not make the (X) again ….
+I send it to the bottom of the abyss.”– Fleuridor Ofilia

-- The Microcredit Program provides a mechanism for women to lend and borrow from a village bank fund—built with a combination of funds donated from Canada, and funds contributed by the women themselves.
-For more than three years they have maintained a 100% repayment rate!
-Women’s Federation leaders act as liaisons and first vet each individual applying for a loan.
-Then, as a group, five beneficiaries come together and form an agreement to cover one another’s payment in the event that one of them has difficulty in meeting repayment targets.
+The Microcredit Program provides a mechanism for women to lend and borrow from a village bank fund—built with a combination of funds donated from Canada, and funds contributed by the women themselves.
+In St. Marc, Women’s Federation leaders act as liaisons and first vet each individual applying for a loan.
+Then, as a group, loanees come together and form an agreement to cover one another’s payment in the event that one of them has difficulty in meeting repayment targets.
 This system of personal accountability motivates the participants who are responsible to answer to their friends and neighbours, and adds another layer of security to the program.

-The microcredit program increases self-esteem, and empowers families to improve their financial situation and better provide for their children.
-Over 150 adults have received loans to start small businesses.
-In 2019-2020 we plan to expand the program, providing additional training and resources that will help participants reap even greater benefits from their investments and foster the growth of local economy.
+The microcredit program increases self-esteem, and empowers women to improve their financial situation and better provide for their children.
+Over 220 adults have received loans to start or grow small businesses.
+Under the leadership of the women the program continues to expand, providing additional training and resources that will help participants reap even greater benefits from their investments and foster the growth of local economy.

-At the C-NEW-C (Centre for Education for Women and Children, formerly called the Sacred Heart Centre) in urban Cap Haitian, LifeSkills Programs are empowering female heads of households experiencing extremem poverty.
+At the C-NEW-C (Centre for Education for Women and Children) in urban Cap Haitian, LifeSkills Programs are empowering female heads of households experiencing extreme poverty.
 Training in literacy, numeracy, health & hygiene, nutrition and healthy cooking for a family, practical skills (including sewing) and more is empowering families to gain knowledge to keep their children healthy, prepare nutritious meals, develop self-esteem and create job opportunities.
-In this way, we help parents to break the cycle of poverty.
+In this way, parents are breaking the cycle of poverty.

 EMPOWERING WOMEN IN THE DOMINICAN REPUBLIC

 In the marginalized neighbourhood of Barrio 41, there is a great need for programs that would provide women in the community with practical skills to help them provide for their families.
-Many mothers (and children) currently sift through the local garbage dump each day, scavenging for food scraps and any items that can be resold.
+Many mothers (and children) were sifting through the local garbage dump each day, scavenging for food scraps and items to resell.
 Rayjon works with a local partner (PLADESCULBA) to provide practical skills training in sewing and horticulture.
-It is our goal that participants leave with greater confidence and employable skills.
+With help from a World Day of Prayer Grant from the Women’s Inter-Church Council of Canada, we have been able to empower participants with entrepreneurial skills and microloans.
 A new women’s leadership committee has formed, and participants are eager to start small businesses selling handicrafts, baking, and local goods.
-In 2019-2020 we are partnering with them to provide basic entrepreneurial training and additional leadership skills.
 In addition, we are supporting a pilot documentation project to assist families of Haitian decent in obtaining the legal paperwork they need to claim their rights as Dominican citizens (and therefore be able to access better employment, health care and education).